Theory of Needs

 All 3 needs are present in each person.
 One is often dominant.
 There is no special order among the needs (contrary to Maslow's Hierarchy of Needs).

-More on behavior and motivation: Attribution Theory, Employee Commitment, Employee Involvement, Employee Motivation, ERG Theory, more...
+More on behavior and motivation: Attribution Theory, Employee Commitment, Employee Involvement, Employee Motivation, Equity Theory, more on behavior and motivation...